kesposito641/sentiment_analysis/README.md

+# Information below and majority of code base forked from original ProsusAI/finbert repository
 # FinBERT: Financial Sentiment Analysis with BERT

 FinBERT sentiment analysis model is now available on Hugging Face model hub.
 You can get the model [here](https://huggingface.co/ProsusAI/finbert).